CrossTheRoadElec/Phoenix5-Documentation/README.md

 - If errors are numerous and typical, then users cannot determine if there is a new problem to address.
 - A large stream of errors can bog down the Driverstation/roboRIO.
 Phoenix Framework has a debouncing strategy to ensure this does not happen, but not all libraries do this.

 Phoenix DS errors occur on call.
 Meaning VIs/API functions must be called in robot code for any errors to occur.
 When an error does occur, a stack trace will report where in the robot code to look.

+The Debouncing Strategy that Phoenix uses is 3 seconds long.
+Phoenix key's a new error on device ID & function.
+This is to ensure that all unique errors are logged while making sure the DriverStation/roboRIO is not bogged down.

 ### Driver Station says the firmware is too old.
 ![DS-FirmwareTooOld](images/DS-FirmwareTooOld.png)